RCN-ECS/Synthesis_Workshop/README.md

 * [Code of Conduct](code_conduct.md) Please read our Code of Conduct prior to coming to the meeting.

+* Alcohol policy: Shoals does not sell alcohol, however you can bring your own.
+We'll try to organize something more formal as the date approaches.

 ## Planning your trip